Zhuph31/cometbft/README.md

 2. When packet loss rate goes up, gossip cannot reach consensus in time and does not commit any blocks, while broadcast can still commit some blocks.

 ### Usage
 Since only the internal mechanism is changed, the usage of this repo is the same as the original cometbft repo.
-You may find what you need to do to have the code running here https://github.com/cometbft/cometbft.
+For building, installing, and local testing, please refer to  https://github.com/cometbft/cometbft.
+For benchmarking, please refer to https://github.com/Zhuph31/geodec main branch for instructions.

-###
+### Credits
-6. How to use?
-    1. Instructions for a local setup to host the application
-    2. Required libraries for running it - provide installation instructions, links are acceptable.
-Scripts are preferred wherever possible.
-    3. How to run it? - walk through the different features users can use.
-    4. If there are different types of users, specify what each can do.
-    5. If Metamask is used, indicate which testnet to link to.
-7. How to contribute?
-    1. Architecture
-    2. Local setup instructions
-        1. Include required dependencies installation instructions, if any.
-        2. Setup for testing, how to run tests.
-        3. If a smart contract, how to deploy a new contract?
-8. Include an appropriate license for the project.
-9. If this repository used components from other projects or is a fork:
-    1. Give credits to upstream repositories
-    2. Clearly specify what is built on top of them.
-- Answer all relevant questions, adding more details for completeness as needed.
-- In addition to the README, we expect code to be present in the same repository.
-    - The code has to be well commented and easy to follow.
-    - Please use capabilities of GitHub - clearly defined PRs, commits and reviews on PRs from your team members.
-    - We expect individual contributions in terms of code from everyone in team and this data might be used for re-weighting the individual grades.
+This repo is forked from https://github.com/cometbft/cometbft.
+The modification on top of the original repo is the vote broadcast and transaction broadcast specified in previous sections.